-- Our example design is rigid: Adding a new shape causes many existing classes to be changed. - Our example design is fragile: Many switch/case (if/else) statements that are both hard to find and hard to decipher and there is no "compile-time safety" - Our example design is immobile: drawAllShapes and drawXXX is hard to reuse.
+- Our example design is rigid: Adding a new shape causes many existing classes to be changed. - Our example design is fragile: Many switch/case (if/else) statements that are both hard to find and hard to decipher. - Our example design is immobile: drawAllShapes and drawXXX is hard to reuse.

 - Makes adding new shapes possible without modification.
 We just need to implement a new realization of Shape. - drawAllShapes only depends on Shape.
 We could reuse it unchanged; however, it has become so trivial that there is no immediate need.

-But, now Shape has two responsibilities: a "knowing" and a "doing" responsibility, but there is still no (relevant) SRP violation, because there call still has only one reason to change.
+But, now Shape has two responsibilities: a "knowing" and a "doing" responsibility.